alessandrobologna/agentcore-mcp-proxy/README.md

 - Empty responses usually mean the remote AgentCore runtime closed the stream without data; confirm the deployed server accepts MCP requests

 ## Security Considerations
-The proxy never writes credentials to disk and relies on the default AWS credential chain.
+The proxy relies on the default AWS credential chain.
 Use dedicated IAM principals with the minimum scope required by Bedrock AgentCore.
-Rotate credentials frequently and audit CloudTrail events for unexpected runtime invocations.

 ## License
 This repository is licensed under the MIT License.
 See `LICENSE` for details.